-My name is Erica (she/her) and I am a mixed-race (European, Asian, Mexican) first generation Hispanic graduate student and PhD candidate at the University of Hawaii, Manoa.
+My name is Erica (she/her) and I am a mixed-race (Hungarian, Asian, Mexican) first generation Hispanic graduate student and PhD candidate at the University of Hawaii, Manoa.
 I am from Southern California and obtained my undergraduate degree at UC Santa Cruz where I worked with Dr. Tesla Jeltema on identifying active galaxies in clusters in the X-ray and optical.

 I am an explorer of different types of astronomy- In 2018 I worked with Dr. Jamie Tayar and Dr. Dan Huber on a project to investigate giant stars that do not follow the expected [C/N]-mass trend.
 Eventually my research interests gravitationally settled to focus on small bodies in the solar system – comets.
 For my PhD thesis I currently construct and analyze a large sample of comets from the Oort Cloud to answer fundamental questions in planetary science.
 To do this I am the P.I. of two large observing programs utilizing telescopes CFHT and Gemini North/South.